-Sarah Ferguson appeared on this morning’s episode of Good Morning Britain, and answered the question that many have been curious to know the answer to for some years.
+Sarah Ferguson appeared on Good Morning Britain, and answered the question that many have been curious to know the answer to for some years.

 On the show, the Duchess of York was asked by Piers Morgan whether or not she and her former husband, Prince Andrew, would ever reunite.